 Every citizen is instructed to comply with these new measures.

-The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough and/or high temperature.
 If you have these symptoms, however mild, stay at home and do not leave your house for 7 days from when your symptoms started.
 You do not need to call NHS 111 to go into self-isolation.

 - if you have symptoms, stay at home for 7 days